 Buck challenged the statute in the local county Circuit Court.
 Her suit was filed against Dr. J.H.
-Bell, who had succeeded Priddy as superintendent.
+Bell, who had taken over from Priddy as superintendent.

 Buck raised two principle arguments.